The VSME Standard Explained: What UK SMEs Need to Know in 2026

 Where AnswerVault fits

-AnswerVault's questionnaire templates include VSME-aligned questions mapped to the Basic, Narrative, and Partner modules.
+AnswerVault's questionnaire templates include VSME-aligned questions mapped to the Basic and Comprehensive modules.
 You can populate your fact vault against the VSME framework, then reuse those facts whenever a customer sends a questionnaire -- whether it is explicitly VSME-aligned or not.

 The keyword matching engine recognises ESG terminology across 65 synonym groups, so even when questionnaires phrase things differently, your stored facts surface as suggestions.